Hezalea Solitreault's Questionnaire

 Koriol Celestheryne:

 Former co-worker turned roommate.
 They've gone through things together (though it was mostly Hezalea being shot at and hunted down) and this teamwork has transferred well to being able to coexist in the same household.
 He's got a knack for mysteries and he'll always drag Hezalea along to make one of those evidence pinboards, and they'll spend hours ruminating over the most trivial matters.
 Examples include whether peanut butter and jelly is really the best combination, and what the ratio should be if it were true.
-Between the two of them, they have a silent agreement not to ask any questions, though she does get strange looks from him every now and then when she acts a little too spooked by a worm on the ground.
+Between the two of them, they have a silent agreement not to ask any questions, though she does get strange looks from him every now and then.
 She has a feeling he already knows what's up, but it doesn't have to be said out loud.
 It even seems dangerous for him to try putting it into words; wealthy and smart as he may be, he's just a regular civilian, and there's a reason why his station was behind a desk covered in sticky notes that he's drawn on.
 She trusts him, at the very least, though sometimes he'll do something stupid and she has to be the one to clean up the stains.
-Maybe that's their fate for engaging with a sneaky lifestyle for so long.
+Maybe that's their fate for engaging with a deathly lifestyle for so long.

 Luciole Garnychelis: